Flexiana/framework/examples/acl/README.md

 ### Prepare

 - start postgres with docker-compose, or with `postgres-start.sh` shell-script
-- apply tables and default users from migration sqls
+- apply tables and default users with `lein migratus migrate`

 ### Run application